Gordy Presnell: Awards

 In women's basketball, Presnell was Coach of the Year three times for Seattle Pacific as a member of the Pacific West Conference during the 1990s.
 He received an additional Coach of the Year award from the PWC in 2001.
 In the GNAC, Presnell was named Coach of the Year consecutively from 2003 to 2005.

 During this time period, he won the WBCA National Coach of the Year Award in 2003 and 2004 for Division II schools.
 While at Boise State, Presnell received the 2007 Coach of the Year award with the Western Athletic Conference.
 He also was named Coach of the Year for the Mountain West Conference in 2019.

 Overall performance and personal life

 Overall, Presnell won his 600th women's basketball game in 2016.
 In 2021, he won his 700th game.
-In May of 2024, his alma mater, Northwest Nazarene, awarded him an honorary doctorate degree.
+In May 2024, his alma mater, Northwest Nazarene, awarded him an honorary doctorate degree.
 Presnell has two kids and is married.